-A shooting at a high school in Broward County, Florida has now joined the list of America's deadliest mass shootings.
+A shooting at a bar and grill in Thousand Oaks, California has now joined the list of America's deadliest mass shootings.

 The big picture: The death tolls from mass shootings are rising.
 As of a decade ago, the deadliest shootings in modern U.S. history had killed 16, 21 and 23 people.
 Now, it's 32, 49 and 58.